MarkDC95/MarkDC95/README.md

 I think that GitHub will be a good place to document the highlights of my findings and experiences.
 <p/>

+Current Priority List:
+Currently studying:
+-Month 2 of Data Structures and algortihms

+Upcoming Course
+Introduction to Machine Learning and Tensoflow

 _________________________
 # 2. Project Examples